The HERO In You

 But enough of the word argument.
 Let’s talk about the real and active proof that this is true.

-To do this we need to go deep inside of your person and look for the evidence that is left behind from every brave accomplishment that took effort to gain.
+To do this we need to go deep inside of your person and look for the evidence that is left behind from every brave accomplishment that took your effort to gain.
 To do that kind of discovery we need a specialized tool.

 It’s called the H.E.R.O.
 Tour.

 What Is the H.E.R.O.
 Tour?

-the word HERO becomes an acronym for Honest Examination of Real Occurrences It’s an organized structure that is built around the idea of searching your own success history and locating the core motivation behind it.
+In our usage the word HERO becomes an acronym for Honest Examination of Real Occurrences.
+It’s an organized structure that is built around the idea of searching your own success history and locating the core motivational element to caused you to push through barriers to get to a success conclusion.

-The undeniable fact is that often times you were in a tough situation and thoughts of just wanting to give up creep in as if part of you just wanted to quit.
+The undeniable fact is that often times you were in a tough situation and thoughts of just wanting to give up become a voice that creeps in saying things like: “This is just too hard a problem to solve.
+I’m too tired.
+I don’t have the strength to go on.
+I should just quit.”

-But, for some reason, you didn’t and it resulted in a successful outcome and a benefit for you or for others.
+But for some reason you didn’t quit and it resulted in a successful outcome and a benefit for you or for others.
 How was it that the hero in you was able to muster the strength to persist long enough at a task until the barriers fell away and you got the job done?

-That’s the mystery that enables the story of the hero’s journey to ever be created.
-Even simple things like the first time you tied your own shoelaces or learned to ride a two-wheeler was a success that added to you as an independent person.
-No one (except you) can ever take away from you all the credit for acquiring such skills.
+That’s the mystery that enables the story of the hero’s journey to ever be told.
+Even simple things like the first time you tied your own shoelaces, learned to ride a two-wheeler or win a race was a success that added to you as an independent person.
+No one (except you) can ever take away from you the credit for your hard-earned achievements.